sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 published: false
 ---

-# Apache Ambari cluster on docker
+# Apache Ambari provisioned Hadoop cluster on Docker

 We are getting close to release our **Docker-based Hadoop Provisioning** project.
 The [slides](http://www.slideshare.net/JanosMatyas/docker-based-hadoop-provisioning)